 James Dean was nominated posthumously for two Oscars.
 In 1956, he was nominated for his leading role in East of Eden, and in 1957, he was nominated for his leading role in Giant.
 His IMDb page details 32 film, TV, commercials and stage credits.

 Every year, the Grant County community celebrates his life during the annual Remembering James Dean Festival in Fairmount, Indiana.
 Of course, classic cars and motorcycles are a big part of the celebration.
 In fact, Grant County will be the “epi-center of cool” as three events come together in one weekend.
-The Ducktail Run in Gas City, the Remembering James Dean Festival & James Dean Run Car Show in Fairmount, and the Jonesboro River Rally in Jonesboro make Grant County the “be there or be square” place the be!
+The Ducktail Run in Gas City, the Remembering James Dean Festival & James Dean Run Car Show in Fairmount, and the Jonesboro River Rally in Jonesboro make Grant County the coolest place to be.
+Be There or Be Square!

-Grab your shades and head to Fairmount for the Annual Remember James Dean Festival.
+Grab your shades and your saddle oxford shoes, then head to Fairmount for the Annual Remember James Dean Festival.
 Sponsored by the Fairmount Historical Museum, this event celebrates James Dean along with the carefree and cool 1950s.
 At the museum, Dean’s favorite motorcycle, his 1955 Triumph TR5 is on display along with photos, clothing, awards and other artifacts from his short life.
 To complete the fabulous 50s feeling, check out the James Dean look-a-like contest, Grand Parade, 50s dance contest (can you do the jitterbug?), lasso contest, 5K walk, a nifty-fifties Pet Parade, street fair complete with carnival rides and of course lots of music from the decade that brought us rock and roll.
-Finally, showings of three James Dean’s films, Rebel Without a Cause, East of Eden and Giant shine a spotlight on his talent and fame.

-The James Dean Run Car Show at nearby Playacres Park in Fairmount, a gigantic gathering of classic and custom cars, creates the cool vibe made even more “hip” by the Parade of Neon, swap meet and 50s entertainment sure to make you shake, rattle and roll.
+The James Dean Run Car Show at nearby Playacres Park in Fairmount, a gigantic gathering of classic and custom cars, creates the cool vibe made even more “hip” by the Parade of Neon and swap meet.
+The 50s entertainment will make you shake, rattle and roll.
 You’ll be “made in the shade” walking through the rows of classic 1950s cars with fuzzy-diced rear-view mirrors and shiny chrome.

 James Dean loved motorcycles and speed.
 In fact, he bought his first motorcycle at a shop right in Grant County!
 So, it is fitting that another element of the James Dean Weekend Runs and Rallies is the Jonesboro River Rally where more than 15,000 motorcycles will roar and rumble into town.
 Stunt riders, bike show-n-shine, rockin’ music, fabulous food, a poker run and memorial ride all come together at this cool cycle event.